Updated: March 14, 2025

 Foreign workers hired through Low-Wage LMIA generally come to work in low-skilled or blue-collar occupations, assuming their offered salary is below the prevailing wage level.

-The prevailing wage is the median hourly wage depending on the region and occupation.
-As of today, the general provincial prevailing wages are as follows:
+The prevailing wage is the median wage, depending on the region and occupation.
+As of today, the general provincial median prevailing wages are as follows:

 Difference Between Low-Wage LMIA and High-Wage LMIA

-While both programs are part of a Temporary Foreign Worker Program and have many similarities, Low-Wage LMIA is primarily used to hire foreign talent in low-skilled or blue-collar occupations with a target salary below the prevailing wage.
-High-Wage LMIA is used mainly to hire foreign talent to work in high-skilled or white-collar occupations with a target salary above the prevailing wage.
+While both programs are part of the Temporary Foreign Worker Program and involve labour market impact assessments, Low-Wage LMIA is primarily used to hire foreign talent in low-skilled or blue-collar occupations with a target salary below the prevailing wage.
+High-Wage LMIA is used mainly to hire foreign talent to work in high-skilled or white-collar occupations with high wage stream and a target salary above the prevailing wage.

 General Low-Wage LMIA Requirements

 The Canadian company looking to hire a foreign worker through a Low-Wage LMIA must be active and operational with enough resources to support the foreign worker’s salary and not be on the list of ineligible employers.
-Before starting a Low-Wage LMIA application, reviewing program requirements for advertisements and understanding what a cap for low-wage positions is important.
+Before starting a Low-Wage LMIA application, reviewing program requirements for advertisements and understanding what a cap for low-wage temporary positions is is important.
+The maximum employment duration for a temporary worker under the Low-Wage LMIA program is generally 1 year, with certain exceptions.

 Advertising Requirements